 - Having kidney stones or other obstructions in the urinary tract

-It is mostly difficult to diagnose the exact cause of UTI as so many things can lead to it.
+It is most difficult to diagnose the exact cause of UTI as so many things can lead to it.

 Also Read: What can be the possible reasons behind UTI?